Stories

 I began searching the house.
 I checked the kitchen, worked my way back through the dining room, checked the hall, and re-checked the living room.
 Nothing.
 I went upstairs, checking under beds and behind curtains.
 I swear, I checked everywhere.
 Still, no puppy.

 I convinced myself that, somehow, Copper was outside.
 No, wait, that was impossible.
-I went back to the kitchen to begin searching again, when I heard Bill say, "Boy, you're in trouble; the girls are home."
+I went to the kitchen to begin searching again, when I heard Bill say, "Boy, you're in trouble; the girls are home."

-I met my daughter's wrath head-on and enlisted everyone's aid to find the puppy.
+I met my daughter at the door and enlisted everyone's aid to find the puppy.
 "I can't find Cooper.
 I've been searching for about five minutes.
 He is nowhere."

 About then, Cooper came from behind the couch, carrying one of Kady's picture frames, which he had chewed to shreds, wagging his little tail as if to say, "Hey, Mom.
 Look what Granddaddy let me do!"

 There have been many other times Cooper has gotten me in trouble, like the destruction of the antique library table, but this is my favorite time and the one in which I consider myself an innocent victim.
-The other times were the combined efforts of a permissive grandparent and a puppy who tought he was hilarious.
+The other times were the combined efforts of a permissive grandparent and a puppy who thought he was hilarious.

 I have come to understand that Cooper loved me like I loved him.
 He was the best remedy when I was recovering after surgery, instinctively understanding that I needed to take it slowly.